nephio-project/docs/content/en/docs/porch/contribturos-guide/environment-setup-vm.md

 sed -i "s/^KIND_CONTEXT_NAME ?= porch-test$/KIND_CONTEXT_NAME ?= "$(kind get clusters)"/" Makefile
 ```

-You have now set up the VM so that it can be used for remove debugging of Porch.
+You have now set up the VM so that it can be used for remote debugging of Porch.

 ## Getting started with actual development